jorgeserras/BattleBit/index.md

 - The first column contains an identification for each subject (multivariate time series), it cannot contain duplicates and non-numeric values (due to graphical interface issues).
 The subject_id column typically corresponds to a sorted array of integers.

 - Every row (except the first one) represents observations of a multivariate time series from a specific subject over time.

+- Data can be continuous or discrete.
+In the case of continous data, a pre-processing phase is available.

 - Missing values are not permitted, these should be replaced by an additional symbol or imputted.